 - Successfully complete all didactic course work. - Reviewing and adhering to student responsibilities/requirements outlined in the College of Health Professions Graduate Student Handbook and the MSOT Fieldwork Student Handbook. - Attending group and individual fieldwork information and mentoring meetings with the Academic Fieldwork Coordinator. - Timely completion of all medical tests, procedures, and other specific requirements of the fieldwork site (including interviews, CPR certification, immunizations, and health assessments).
-Untimely completion of all requirements may jeopardize the fieldwork placement. - Untimely submission of the required fieldwork documents will delay the start of FW and/or submission of the final grade for FW.
+Untimely completion of all requirements may jeopardize the fieldwork placement.
+Medical tests, procedures and other requirements specific to, and required by, the fieldwork site is the responsibility of the student. - Untimely submission of the required fieldwork documents will delay the start of FW and/or submission of the final grade for FW.